Published April 12, 2019

 Any company with 15+ employees is required to meet ADA compliance standards, both online and in brick-and-mortar stores.
 This includes smaller e-commerce agencies, as well as large, national brands that sell across multiple platforms.

 Why Is This Important?

-Failure to safeguard your website and make sure it is ADA compliant could result in an expensive, time-consuming, unnecessary lawsuit that could damage your business’ reputation.
-It is a good idea to take precautions now to avoid getting caught up in something that could have been prevented.*
+Failure to safeguard your website as ADA-compliant could result in an expensive, time-consuming, unnecessary lawsuit that could damage your business’ reputation.
+It’s a good idea to take precautions now to avoid getting caught up in something that could have been prevented.*

 How Do I Know If My Website Meets ADA Compliance Standards?